 So now we have found a process that we believe we can successfully automate.
 Now we must ask, "will anyone care if we are successful?"
 Does this process affect enough of the organization to be important?
-Is it aligned with a strategic initiative of importance in the organization?
+Is it aligned with a strategic initiatives of the organization?

-There is a delicate balance between finding an initial process that is both achievable and will have a significant positive impact on the organization.
+There is a delicate balance between finding an initial process that is both achievable and one that will have a significant positive impact on the organization.
 Failure by irrelevance is almost as bad as failure because of an unsuccessful implementation.
-Both types of failure will almost certainly ensure that social capital evaporates and that the project will be killed.
+Both types of failure weaken support from the organization and paralyze potential for success.